 International (some countries cannot be faxed to)

 Notary service is available at no charge to library patrons at the Adult Services Reference Desk.
 Please call the Reference Desk at 630-924-2730 to check notary availability.
 Occasionally, notaries are unavailable on nights and weekends.

-To have a document notarized, please do the following:
+To have a document notarized, please follow these steps:

-- DO NOT sign the form ahead of time.
+- Do not sign or date the form ahead of time.
 Notaries typically must witness the document being signed.

 - All people signing must be present.

 - Bring unexpired, valid photo identification.
 Photo IDs must be issued by the state or federal government and have a valid signature.
 The ID name must match or have more information than the document.

 - Valid Example: Document lists Mary H. Jones.
 Your license shows Mary Harriet Jones.
 This ID is valid for identification purposes.